England squad: Alexander-Arnold dropped as Lingard, Stones and Shaw return | Goal.com

 Bellingham, who is just 17 years of age, made his senior bow for the Three Lions in an international friendly clash with the Republic of Ireland in November 2020.

-He has been called up to the current squad despite doubts about his availability amid travel restrictions in and out of Germany due to coronavirus.
+He has been called up to the current squad despite doubts about his availability amid travel restrictions in and out of Germany due to coronavirus, with Southgate readily admitting that it is doubtful Bellingham will even join up with the team.

-Southgate said of Bellingham: "In terms of numbers, the obvious concern is Jude.
-We've named him in the squad, we recognise that might be a little bit difficult in terms of travel and quarantine so we're speaking to Dortmund about that."
+Southgate said of Bellingham: "We’ve left him in at this moment and it looks like we won’t be able to take him.
+The quarantine rules in Germany look like they will rule him out.
+As we have seen, those rules can change so quickly while we are investigating, we wanted to name him in the squad.

+"We have got a really good relationship with Dortmund, so there are no issues between us and the club.
+We have explained to Jude, we are leaving him in there but it’s looking doubtful at this moment of time unfortunately for him to join up."

 One of England's opponents, Poland, have already said their star player, Bayern Munich striker Robert Lewandowski, will not be available for these upcoming games due to the quarantine rules.